-The report algorithms, created by our medical experts, will take the patient's genetic results and create nutritional and lifestyle recommendations along with recommended lab work and health precautions based upon many factors and their clinical expertise.
-The built-in proprietary software takes out the guess work and allows the provider to recommend the proper nutrition and health advisements safely by your DNA results.
+The report, created by our medical experts, will take the patient's genetic results and create nutritional and lifestyle recommendations along with recommended lab work and health precautions based upon many factors and their clinical expertise.
+The built-in proprietary software takes out the guess work and allows the provider to recommend the proper nutrition and health advisements safely by DNA results.

-Have you ever found yourself getting into a mood at the beginning of the day and not being able to shake it?
-Or do you find yourself going through life and emotionally gliding through whatever comes your way?
-No matter which you consider yourself, there is a connection between mood and genetics.
+Are patients finding themselves getting into moods at the beginning of the day and not being able to shake it?
+Or going through life and emotionally gliding through whatever comes their way?
+No matter which, there is a connection between mood and genetics.
 For example, those with the COMT single-nucleotide polymorphism, or SNP, experience a difficult time calming down or regulating excitatory neurotransmitters.
 But what are neurotransmitters (NTs) and their relationship to SNPs?

 Brain Chemistry of Neurotransmitters

 Billions of neurons exist in the brain.
 These cells share information with other nerve cells through electrical impulses, allowing for thought and communication throughout the body.
 Neurotransmitters inform many necessary processes like getting your stomach to digest, your heart to beat, or your lungs to breathe.
 While all neurotransmitters transmit information, they do not all do so in the same manner or with the same intention.

 Serotonin & Dopamine - Technically the Only Two Things You Enjoy